 The Family of Felix and Martha Kiernan

 Following their marriage, Felix and Martha had at least eight children between 1826 and 1844.
 The first two of their children were born while they were still living in Ireland, while the remaining six were born after their immigration to Canada and before their immigration to the United States.
 Although every detail has not been found for each of their children, what is presently known is discussed below.

-Felix and Martha’s first child was Matthew (or Matthias) Kiernan (1826-1914), who was born on the 24 January 1826 in Ireland and died on the 23 November 1914 in St. Paul, Ramsey County, Minnesota.
+Felix and Martha’s first child was Matthew (or Matthias) Kiernan (1826-1914), who was born on the 24 January 1826 in the townland of Archerstown in the Catholic Parish of Clonmellon (Civil Parish of Castletown-Delvin) in County Westmeath, Ireland, and died on the 23 November 1914 in St. Paul, Ramsey County, Minnesota.
+He was baptized on the 16 February 1826 in the Catholic Parish of Clonmellon.
 On the 25 January 1880, Matthew married Bridget Murphey (ca. 1850-1914) in Ramsey County, Minnesota.
 Bridget was born in about 1850 in Canada, the daughter of Christopher Murphy, and died on the 23 November 1914 in St. Paul, Ramsey County, Minnesota.
 Following their marriage, Matthew and Bridget had at least one child, a daughter named Jessie.
 Throughout his life, moreover, Matthew worked as a farm laborer and a pile driver in Minnesota.

 Bridget Kiernan (ca. 1830-?), Felix and Martha’s second child, was born in about 1830 in Ireland.
 No further details about Bridget’s life have been discovered, particularly when and whom she married and when she died.
 However, she was still living in 1860, as she is found enumerated on the 1860 U.S. Federal Census in her parents’ household.